Plaka is unique and has unbelievable spots and places you can visit. Who are the top?

 Tower of the Winds is an octangular building made from pentelic marble.
 An important public building, in the center of busy downtown Roman square with sun clocks externally.
 In the early Christian years, the Clock became a church or Baptism place, until the Ottoman period.
 After 1838 till 1841 the area has been excavated and cleaned from the soil that had covered it.

-The area was named Aerides (<aeras is wind) and was considered the centre of Athens during the reign of Bavarian King Otto (1832-62).
+The area was named Aerides (<aeras is wind) and was considered the center of Athens during the reign of Bavarian King Otto (1832-62).
 A market was located here and the so-called ‘Plane Tree Square’ (Platanos square) which was a barracks in which the Bavarian Army camped.
-Today Platanos is used in Plaka to name restaurants, shops, even parking spaces.
+Today the name Platanos is used in Plaka to name restaurants, shops, even parking spaces.

 At the same square, there was the Madrasa of Athens, where today the door is there, actually the only thing left.